From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Related Work

-\textbf{Causal representation learning.} Causal representation learning (CRL; \citealp{scholkopf_towards_2021}) assumes that high-dimensional observations, such as text, are generated from low-dimensional latent factors, whose relationships to other latent factors are encoded in a causal graph.
-Then, CRL proposes latent variable models of such observations that are \textbf{identifiable}, meaning that the recovered features (and possibly a graph over them) are related to the true factors up to permutation and element-wise transformations.
-Since such unsupervised learning is not identifiable without further assumptions \citep{hyvarinen_nonlinear_1999,darmois1951analyse,locatello_challenging_2019}, CRL methods rely on non-iid data or constraints on the decoding function \citep{moran_identifiable_2022,gresele_independent_2021,lachapelle_additive_2023,bradyinteraction,reizinger_jacobian-based_2023}.
-For example, CRL has developed identifiable models using data from sparse interventions \cite{ahuja_interventional_2022,zhang_identifiability_2023,buchholz_learning_2023,von_kugelgen_nonparametric_2023}, contrastive pairs of samples \citep{ahuja_weakly_2022,locatello_weakly-supervised_2020, gresele_incomplete_2019,brehmer_weakly_2022}, data from multiple environments \citep{ahuja_multi-domain_2023,layne2025sparsity,khemakhem_variational_2020}, and temporal data with sparse or intervened mechanisms \citep{lachapelle_disentanglement_2021,lippe_biscuit_2023,lippe_citris_2022}.
-We go further, however, and test the causal implications of disentangled features in model outputs: target concept steering, accuracy with sparse probes and disjoint steering effects.
-Similar to what we propose, \citet{joshi_identifiable_2025} propose a method that enables identifiable steering under multi-concept shifts; this method performs best on disentanglement \textit{and} steering-based metrics.
+\textbf{Causal representation learning.} Causal representation learning (CRL; \citealp{scholkopf_towards_2021}) assumes that high-dimensional observations are generated from low-dimensional latent factors, whose relationships to other latent factors are encoded in a causal graph.
+Then, CRL proposes latent variable models of such observations that are \textbf{identifiable}, meaning that the recovered features are related to the true factors up to permutation and element-wise transformations.
+Because unsupervised learning is not identifiable without further assumptions \citep{hyvarinen_nonlinear_1999,darmois1951analyse,locatello_challenging_2019}, CRL methods rely on non-i.i.d.\ data or constraints on the decoding function \citep{moran_identifiable_2022,gresele_independent_2021,lachapelle_additive_2023,bradyinteraction,reizinger_jacobian-based_2023}.
+For example, CRL has developed identifiable models using data from sparse interventions \cite{ahuja2023interventional,zhang_identifiability_2023,buchholz2023learning,von_kugelgen_nonparametric_2023}, contrastive pairs of samples \citep{ahuja2022weakly,locatello_weakly-supervised_2020, gresele_incomplete_2019,brehmer_weakly_2022}, data from multiple environments \citep{ahuja_multi-domain_2023,layne2025sparsity,khemakhem_variational_2020}, and temporal data with sparse or intervened mechanisms \citep{lachapelle_disentanglement_2021,lippe_biscuit_2023,lippe_citris_2022}.
+We go further, however, and test the causal implications of disentangled features on model outputs.
+Similar to what we propose, \citet{joshi_identifiable_2025} propose a method that enables identifiable steering under multi-concept shifts; this method often performs well on disentanglement \textit{and} steering-based metrics.